ornlneutronimaging/braggedgemodeling/README.md

 * Check out the source repository or download and expand the source tar ball
 * Run `python setup.py install`

+## Community guidelines

+**How to contribute**

+Please clone the repository, make changes and make a pull request.

+**How to report issues**

+Please use [the github issues](https://github.com/ornlneutronimaging/braggedgemodeling/issues) to report issues or bug reports.

+**Support**

+Please either use [the github issues](https://github.com/ornlneutronimaging/braggedgemodeling/issues) to ask for support, or contact the authors directly using email.

 ## Known problems
 * Debye temperatures are listed in a table, which is missing data for some elements.
   However, users can provide their own table in a configuration file.